Inbibo/adonisfx_docs/docs/maya/tools.md

 </figure>

   - **Hard Constraints**
-    1. Hard constraints are set to 1.0 by default.
+    - Hard constraints are set to 1.0 by default.
 With this value the solver will apply the corrections to the vertices needed to keep them at a constant transformation, local to the closest point on the reference mesh at initialization.
-    2. This value is normalized alongside Soft Constraints and Slide Constraints.
+    - This value is normalized alongside Soft Constraints and Slide Constraints.
   - **Soft Constraints**
-    1. Soft constraints are set to 0.0 by default.
+    - Soft constraints are set to 0.0 by default.
 Modify this value to allow the solver to apply corrections to the vertices regarding the vertices keeping a constant distance to the closest point of the reference mesh.
-    2. This value is normalized alongside Hard Constraints and Slide Constraints.
+    - This value is normalized alongside Hard Constraints and Slide Constraints.
   - **Slide Constraints**
-    1. Slide constraints are set to 0.0 by default.
+    - Slide constraints are set to 0.0 by default.
 Modify this value to allow the solver to apply corrections to the vertices regarding the sliding of the simulated mesh along the reference surface.
-    2. This value is normalized alongside Hard Constraints and Soft Constraints.
+    - This value is normalized alongside Hard Constraints and Soft Constraints.
   - **Stretching and Compression Resistance**
-    1. Stretching resistance is set to 1.0 by default.
+    - Stretching resistance is set to 1.0 by default.
 With this value, the solver will apply the corrections to the edges needed to keep the lengths at rest.
 Set values lower than 1.0 to linearly reduce the amount of correction applied by the solver when the edges get stretched.
-    2. Compression resistance is set to 1.0 by default.
+    - Compression resistance is set to 1.0 by default.
 With this value, the solver will apply the corrections to the edges needed to keep the lengths at rest.
 Set values lower than 1.0 to linearly reduce the amount of correction applied by the solver when the edges get compressed.
   - **Sliding Distance Multiplier**
-    1. Sliding distance Multiplier is set to 1.0 by default.
+    - Sliding distance Multiplier is set to 1.0 by default.
 With this value, every vertex of the geometry will be able to slide along every vertex of the reference surface.
-    2. It is suggested to lower the value in those areas where slide constraints are less relevant or not present for better performance without losing quality.
+    - It is suggested to lower the value in those areas where slide constraints are less relevant or not present for better performance without losing quality.
   - **Masses**
-    1. Masses are set to 1.0 by default.
+    - Masses are set to 1.0 by default.
 This will mean that by default the solver will consider that the skin has a uniform mass.

-To find a more precise example for setting up this deformer refer to the documentation page [AdnSkin](skin.md).
 ## Importer

 The **Importer** allows the user to import the configuration for a specific deformer from a previously exported AAD file.
 It allows the user to easily configure a deformer from an already known setup which includes data like weight maps, connections and attribute values.